bary12/postxml/README.md

 # PostXML

 A macro that generates dox-compatible documentation XML.
 Unlike the compiler built-in `-xml` option, this macro generates the XML files with type information **after** build macro transformations have taken place, as well as replacing the names of fields with their `@:native`.
-This allows you to generate documentation with
+This allows you to generate documentation for a library that's used natively after compilation.

 # Usage